Imageomics/hpc-inference/docs/animal-detection-guide.md

   'class_name': 'animal'}]
 ```

-Megadetector detected one animal with high confident 0.8981.
+Megadetector detected one animal with high confidence (0.8981).
 Let's use the utility function to plot the detection box on top of the original image to validate the detection result:

 ```python
 from hpc_inference.utils.visualization import plot_detections_matplotlib